Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/EMG_processing_and_ML.md

 where $\alpha$ represents the system's smoothing factor.

 # 8. Signal Visualization
-To provide visual feedback to the user on the interactive dashboard, this module generates a multi-channel graphical plot of the raw EMG data corresponding to the user-selected movement within each time window.
+To provide visual feedback to the user on the interactive dashboard, this module generates a multi-channel graphical plot of the raw sEMG data corresponding to the user-selected movement within each time window.
 This chart plots the values of all 12 channels using distinct colors as line graphs and updates continuously, allowing the real-time muscle contraction status to be observed live by the user or therapist.